Yosef Goldman

 Yosef Goldman (1942 – August 4, 2015) was a scholar of American Jewish history and the co-author of the two-volume reference work, Hebrew Printing in America 1735-1926: A History and Annotated Bibliography (2006).
 This work is usually cited by auctioneers and rare-book dealers.
 His collection of early American Judaica and Hebraica is said to be one of the most comprehensive in the world.

 Biography

 Goldman was born in 1942 in Újpest (also known as Newpest), a District of Budapest, Hungary, into a Hasidic family.
 His father, Rabbi Lipa Goldman, was a Chief Rabbi and Av Beis Din of an Orthodox Jewish community in Újpest.
-In 1950, his family emigrated to the United States and lived in the Lower East Side neighborhood of New York City.
+In 1950, his family emigrated to the United States and lived on the Lower East Side of Manhattan.
 Goldman studied at Beth Medrash Elyon of Monsey, New York, at the time an elite Rabbinical seminary.

 By profession, Goldman was a dealer of rare Jewish/Hebrew books and manuscripts and was known as a leading figure in this field.

 On August 4, 2015, he died from complications of melanoma.

 In 2018, a large part of his book collection and stock was acquired by Mizrahi Bookstore.